 During the trip, you’ll be able to walk to the top of Monte Tre Calli and take in the breath-taking views.
 The route also includes the famous Amalfi Cathedral, a trip through the National Park Valle delle Ferriere, and walking up Mount Vesuvius.
 You’ll complete the expedition with one of the world’s greatest walks; the ‘Path of the Gods’.
-This route for beginners can be booked from £849.00 per person, including flights and accommodation.
 Summer temperatures can also make these walks a lot more strenuous, so it’s best to do it in the cooler Spring weather.

 If you’re a little more experienced when it comes to adventure holidays, why not take a hike among the beautiful peaks and spectacular gorges of Picos de Europa; a range of mountains in Northern Spain.